matttrel7/be-nc-news-portfolio/README.md

 ## Background

 This API provides access to news articles and comments.
 It was built using PostgreSQL and Node.js with the Node-Postgres library.
+Test-Driven Development (TDD) practices were followed throughout the development process, with Jest as the testing framework.

 ## Usage